 Photo credit for Grimes: Brian Ziff | Photo credit for Jaron Lanier: Doug Menuez, Stockland Martel

-Join us for an exciting and informative event featuring panels covering the current state of the art in AI and how the various types of IP rights interact with AI in diverse and sometimes controversial contexts––such as authorship of AI-generated works, changing inventive step analysis, data and text mining exceptions, deep fakes, and more.
+Thank you to all who joined us for this exciting and informative event featuring panels covering the current state of the art in AI and how the various types of IP rights interact with AI in diverse and sometimes controversial contexts––such as authorship of AI-generated works, changing inventive step analysis, data and text mining exceptions, deep fakes, and more.

-The conference will be streamed online via Zoom from George Mason University Antonin Scalia Law School in Arlington, Virginia.
-We hope to see you there!
+The conference was streamed online via Zoom from George Mason University Antonin Scalia Law School in Arlington, Virginia.

 Joshua Kresh Promoted to Managing Director of C-IP2